fusioncharts/fusioncharts-smartlabel/README.md

 text
 	.attr('dy', ".35em");

-// Let smartlabelmanger know ellipses is required if the text is truncated.
+// Let smartlabel know ellipses is required if the text is truncated.
 // Get the text restricted by a bound box which has 100px width and 200px height smarttext = this.smartlabel
 	.useEllipsesOnOverflow(true)
 	.getSmartText('Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididun', 100, 200);

 // Get all the lines in an array.
-SmartLabel injects <br/> whereever a wrap is required, this conversion is necessary. normalizedSL = SmartLabelManager.textToLines(smarttext);
+SmartLabel injects <br/> whereever a wrap is required, this conversion is necessary. normalizedSL = SmartLabel.textToLines(smarttext);

 // Create tspan.
 For more than one line create more than one tspan tspan = text